Christmas in Washington DC: 17 Top Festive Things to Do

 Tender gingerbread, hand-painted ornaments, and fresh Christmas trees are what’s in store for the lucky purveyors of Eastern Market’s most merry event.
 Pop into the Holly Days for a healthy helping of holiday charm, themed music, seasonal lighting, and tasty eats.

-This local community market promotes small businesses and will run through December 31st, 2022.
-Last year’s events included special after-hours such as kiddo crafts, holiday photo booths, and silent discos.
+This local community market promotes small businesses and will run through December 31.
+This year’s events will include special after-hours such as kiddo crafts, holiday photo booths, and silent discos.

 Yachts outfitted with twinkling orbs and flashing reindeer expertly carved ice sculptures depicting your favorite Christmas Story scenes and freshly roasted s’mores.